-Carlsbad Housing and Neighborhood Services is a Public Housing Agency in Carlsbad, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Carlsbad Housing and Neighborhood Services is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Carlsbad Housing and Neighborhood Services serves Carlsbad.